-Consumers love to support companies that care about the communities around them.
+Consumers love to support companies that care about the communities around them and share their values.
 Volunteering and showing the stories going on in your company can go a long way to help humanize your brand.
-People love supporting other people, but consumers are often leary of big corporations.
+People love supporting other people, but consumers are often leery of big corporations.

 Things to try:

 - Tell the stories of your customers and employees

 - Sponsor events & support companies that give back